Best Scope for Ruger 10/22 – The 4 Best Ones for Takedown, Carbine, and More

 Burris Forever Warranty Is Legitimate

-Burris doesn’t get as much credit for their warranty as Vortex does, but the “Forever Warranty” is genuinely comprehensive.
-One of the reviewers I talked to had a 40-year-old Burris scope repaired and upgraded to a current model at no cost.
-That kind of service builds loyalty.
+The Burris Forever Warranty is genuinely comprehensive and matters for a scope likely to outlast several 10/22 barrels.
+One of the reviewers I talked to had a 40-year-old Burris scope repaired and upgraded to a current model at no cost — that kind of longevity makes the initial investment easier to justify on a rimfire platform.
 The steel-on-steel turret adjustments feel solid, and the double spring tension system that Burris uses for their internal adjustments is supposed to maintain zero under heavy recoil.
 Overkill for a .22 LR, obviously, but it means the scope is built to last.

 Where It Falls Short